Using behave

 Stop running tests at the first failure.

-Only execute certain features or scenarios based on the tag expression given.
+Select a subset of features/rules/scenarios to execute based on the tag expression.
 See below for how to code tag expressions in configuration files.

 show_timings : bool